zepam/Glossary/README.md

 **Local model interpretation:** set of techniques aimed at evaluating why a model makes a specific prediction and what effect a specific feature value has on the prediction.

 **Data Mining:** Analyzing raw data to extract useful information and find patterns.

+**Structured Data**: data organized in a specific format, such as position (lat, long) information or physical measurements.